 The U.S. has hot dogs; South Africa has bunny chow.
-Made of a hollowed-out loaf of bread filled with vegetarian or meat curry, the beloved—and rabbit-free—street food is ubiquitous throughout the country.
+Made of a hollowed-out loaf of bread filled with vegetarian or meat curry, the beloved street food is ubiquitous throughout the country.
 The dish originated in Indian restaurants in the coastal city of Durban in the 1940s.
-When apartheid laws prevented blacks from dining in restaurants, enterprising cooks started serving the self-contained take-out meal from their windows.
+When apartheid laws prevented South Africa’s black population from dining in restaurants, enterprising cooks started serving the self-contained take-out meal from their windows.

 “Anyone who came near an Indian restaurant in the second half of the century thinks he invented bunny chow,” says Minal Hajratwala, a journalist and author whose great-great-uncle, G.C.
 Kapitan, really did create the first vegetarian “beans bunny” at his eponymous Durban restaurant, which operated from 1912 to 1992.
 A young Nelson Mandela was a regular at an offshoot of Kapitan’s in Johannesburg.